 Cooperative graduate degree programs may be established in which the faculties of two or more of the universities within the state of Florida, Division of Colleges and Universities system join in offering a degree program in a particular discipline.
 The degree is given by the university authorized by the State Board of Education to offer it, but coursework and faculty participation within agreed upon limits can occur on the campus of either or all of the participating universities.
 For information on possibilities in a particular discipline, students should contact the academic department.

 Formal notification of admission to Florida State University comes from the Office of Admissions and is for a specific term.
 The Center for Global Engagement will process the appropriate immigration form (Form I-20 or DS-2019) necessary to obtain the student's visa when formal admission is granted and all required financial documentation is received.

-If the student is unable to enroll for the term indicated on the Online Status Check, the Office of Admissions should be informed immediately.
+If the student is unable to enroll for the term indicated on the Application Status Check, the Office of Admissions should be informed immediately.
 If the student wishes to be reconsidered for a different term, the student must submit a new application and application fee.

 Certification of Finances